 Citation Abbreviation Learning Objective Source Ford, P., "MCMC Algorithms," CAS Study Note, Version 0.7, November 2019.
-Ford C3 OP NEW James, G., et al., An Introduction to Statistical Learning, with Application in R , 1 st ed.
+Ford C3 OP James, G., et al., An Introduction to Statistical Learning, with Application in R , 1 st ed.
 2013, Corr.
 8 th printing, Springer, 2017.
-James et al. D1-D4 OP Note: Although page iv of the text identifies it as the corrected 8 th printing, the publisher refers to it as the corrected 7 th printing.
+James et al. D1-D4 ОР Note: Although page iv of the text identifies it as the corrected 8 th printing, the publisher refers to it as the corrected 7 th printing.
 Candidates should use the version found in the Complete Online Text References web page for this exam.
-McElreath, R., Statistical Rethinking: A Bayesian Course with Examples in R and Stan, CRC Press, 2016.
-McElreath C1-C4 В Tse, Y., Nonlife Actuarial Models, Theory Methods and Evaluation, Cambridge University Press, 2009.
-Tse A1-A8 В West, B. T.; Welsh, K. B.; and Galecki, A. T., Linear Mixed Models: A Practical Guide Using Statistical Software, 2nd Edition, CRC Press, 2015.
+McElreath, R., Statistical Rethinking: A Bayesian Course with Examples in R and Stan, 2 nd edition, CRC Press, March 2020.
+McElreath C1-C4 B NEW Tse, Y., Nonlife Actuarial Models, Theory Methods and Evaluation, Cambridge University Press, 2009.
+Tse A1-A8 В West, B. T.; Welsh, K. B.; and Galecki, A. T., Linear Mixed Models: A Practical Guide Using Statistical Software, 2 nd Edition, CRC Press, 2015.
 West B1-B3 В

 В Book-may be purchased from the publisher or bookstore or borrowed from the CAS Library.
-NEW Indicates new or updated material.
-OP All text references marked as Online Publications will be available on a web page titled Complete Online Text References.
-SK Material included in the 2020 Study Kit.
-SKU Material included in both the 2020 CAS Study Kit and the 2020 Update to the 2019 Study Kit.
+NEW Indicates new or updated material. ОР All text references marked as Online Publications will be available on a web page titled Complete Online Text References.
+SK Material included in the 2021 Study Kit.
+SKU Material included in both the 2021 CAS Study Kit and the 2021 Update to the 2020 Study Kit.